judd91/DataScienceExercises/README.md

 ## Classification Problem - Spam Classifier

 The goal is to create a machine learning model to classify spam and not spam text-messages.

+The dataset of labeled text messages is from the UCI Machine Learning Repository which is randomly split into a training- and test-dataset.

 Apache Spark ML library for scala is used to create a pipeline.
 The classification method applied to the training dataset is Naïve Bayes.
 In order to evaluate the classifier performance, MulticlassClassificationEvaluator and CrossValidator functions are used.

+Accuracy is calculated to get the performance of the model.
+In this case, the accuracy output is 0,982301 so it is a positive result.
+It means this pipeline classifier has a high performance and there is an evidence for taking the model trusty.

 ## Linear Regression - Traffic volume